TrifanTamara/Foxy/README.md

-# LearnJapanesse
+# Foxy
-Learn Japanesse web site
+A learning platform for Japanese